ranfysvalle02/Interactive-RAG/blog.md

-## Interactive RAG with MongoDB Atlas
+## Interactive RAG with MongoDB Atlas + Function Calling API

 ##### BEFORE YOU CONTINUE, MAKE SURE YOU
 - Understand the basics of LLMs